 Beach walking varies from hard packed to ankle deep sand.
 Look out for seriously deep mud and slippery logs, even in drier summers.

-- Decide how many days you want to hike.
+Decide how many days you want to hike the West Coast Trail.
 Do you need a rest day? – and if so then you need to carry more food.
 Six days is the minimum amount of time I would recommend unless you’re an elite hiker.

 I hiked the trail a few years ago over the course of six days.
 Seven days would have been better.
 You’re much more likely to have a positive experience on the trail if: